Thinking about training to teach?

 - Minimum of a second class (2:2) honours degree.

-- Grade C or above in GCSE English Language, Mathematics and Science (or equivalent).
+- Grade C/Level 4 or above in GCSE English Language, Mathematics and Science (or equivalent).

 - Minimum of a second class (2:2) honours degree in the subject you wish to teach or that is relevant to your chosen subject.

-- Grade C or above in GCSE English Language and Mathematics (or equivalent).
+- Grade C/Level 4 or above in GCSE English Language and Mathematics (or equivalent).

 All applications must be made online through UCAS.
-UCAS will open for applications for 2018-19 programmes on 26th October 2017.
+UCAS opens for applications for 2020-21 programmes on 8th October 2019.

 The UCAS website has lots of useful information to help you with your application.

 We recommend including the following in your application:

 - Any teaching experience or general experience in schools